 - Submission and approval of an original thesis

-After admission to the MA Degree, students will have 5 years to complete all of the requirements (including three years if they have progressed from the Certificate).
 Students are allowed to repeat any failed course only once.
 Failure in two courses will result in dismissal from the program.
-The list of scheduled courses can be found here to help you plan to meet your curricular requirements.
+The list of scheduled courses can be found here to help plan your curricular requirements.